RNVizion/rnv-brand/BRAND_COLORS.md

 The register of RNVizion's **permanent** colors.
 Machine source: `engine/brand.py` (import from there; never hardcode).
 This doc is the human-readable explanation.

+Last locked: 2026-08-30 (rev 23 — **the hover plate moves from `#e8e8e8` to `#eeeeee` one day after being ruled, and a claim is withdrawn with it.** The first ruling measured separation from the base and called the result dominance; it never measured **margin on the binding constraint**, where `#e8e8e8` clears by 0.0334 and `#eeeeee` by 0.2875. `#e8e8e8` is the ground the light gold is *calibrated against* — plate and gold would have failed on the same rounding. **Eleven hover keys across four apps already held `#eeeeee` and zero held `#e8e8e8`**; the ruling reasoned from a contrast table about a question the shipped code had settled. `#e8e8e8` keeps every other role.
-Last locked: 2026-08-29 (rev 22 — **the dark surface ladder is ruled with all four rungs registered, and the light hover plate is settled at `#e8e8e8`.** `APP` gains `canvas` `#0a0a0a`, `panel-hover` `#3a3a3a` and `hover-light` `#e8e8e8`; no existing value moved. **A correction from this side is recorded rather than quietly dropped:** rev 21 called the dark ladder "two-thirds
+**And rev 22's "two independent walks" claim is withdrawn as a tautology** — same equation, two unknowns, and the crossing always lands on whatever ground you fed it. rev 22 — **the dark surface ladder is ruled with all four rungs registered, and the light hover plate is settled at `#e8e8e8`.** `APP` gains `canvas` `#0a0a0a`, `panel-hover` `#3a3a3a` and `hover-light` `#e8e8e8`; no existing value moved. **A correction from this side is recorded rather than quietly dropped:** rev 21 called the dark ladder "two-thirds